Remigius2011/rabbithole/readme.md

 tl;dr
 -----

-these are just references - you can find everything also using the [goggel](http://www.google.com)
+these are just references - you can also find everything via [goggel](http://www.google.com)

 management summary
 ------------------